RobertHRUBY/Fitness-Fatigue-Models/software/utilities/README.md

 # Utilities: An R toolbox for fitting and evaluating FFMs

-This directory includes easy to use [R](https://www.r-project.org/) functions for fitting and evaluating FFMs with modern optimizer, cross-validation, and input checking.
+This directory includes easy to use [R](https://www.r-project.org/) functions for fitting and evaluating FFMs with modern optimisation, cross-validation (assessment of model performance), and input checking.
 Complete [documentation](documentation/) is provided for each.
 Furthermore, code files with reproducible examples are provided [here](documentation/examples).

 ## Currently available functions: